AILab-FOI/PRRI-HoloGameP2023/README.md

 <br>

 Prepare yourself for an adrenaline-filled experience in the world of steampunk as you fight for the prestigious spot at the top of the four-sided pyramid.
 Are you ready to accept the challenge?
 Enter "GearHeads" and showcase your skills as you climb towards victory!

+##Tasks

+1. Build and design a 3D graphical interface for game selection in a steampunk style. <br>
+2. Implement a 3D game tailored for display on a pyramid-shaped screen.
+Pre-made assets are allowed as long as they are free/open source and used in compliance with their licenses. <br>
+3. Develop a graphical interface automation system (mobile device control, mapping various input elements to interface and game inputs). <br>
+4. Establish automatic access point deployment. <br>
+5. Create an update system. <br>
+6. Prepare project documentation.